Over 1 day

 Track lighting offers a way to get focused light from a single ceiling fixture.
-The track works with a narrow-focus bulb to spotlight a piece of artwork, a wide-focus "wall washer" to bathe a wall in light or a general-purpose bulb to light a kitchen counter or reading chair.
-This guide will teach you all the basics to install track lighting in your home or office.
+The track works with a narrow-focus bulb to spotlight a piece of artwor.
+Track light can also serve as a wide-focus "wall washer" to bathe a wall in light.
+It can also add more light to a kitchen counter or reading nook.

 At the mounting plate, measure to see how far the side of the track will be from the nearest wall.
 Mark the ceiling so the track will be consistently parallel to the wall.
 Use a framing square to draw lines if the track turns a corner.